 Benassi has taught a variety of courses, including introductory psychology, research methods, statistics, meta-analysis, social psychology, abnormal behavior, psychology of depression, belief in alleged paranormal phenomena, and human judgment.
 He has received several UNH awards-the Excellence in Teaching Award, the Outstanding Use of Technology in Education Award, and the College of Liberal Arts Lindberg Outstanding Scholar/Teacher Award.
 In 2003, he received the American Psychological Foundation's Distinguished Teaching of Psychology award.

-- Faculty, Magna All Access, Magna Commons, old-archived, On-Demand Seminars, Teaching Strategies
+- Course Design and Preparation, Faculty, Magna All Access, Magna Commons, old-archived, On-Demand Seminars

 - Evidence-Based Teaching in Higher Education: Strategies to Improve Student Learning